This example shows how to use

 blockproc has built-in support for reading TIFF and JPEG2000 files only.
 To read other types of files you must write an Image Adapter class to support I/O for your particular file format.
 This example uses a pre-built Image Adapter class, the

 LanAdapter, which supports reading LAN files.
-For more information on writing Image Adapter classes see the tutorial in the Users' Guide describing how the
+For more information on writing Image Adapter classes, see Perform Block Processing on Image Files in Unsupported Formats.

 The Erdas LAN format contains the visible red, green, and blue spectrum in bands 3, 2, and 1, respectively.
 Use